Road trip guide: Conquering Col des Ruillans

 Col des Ruillans is a high mountain peak at an elevation of 3.231m (10,600ft) above the sea level, located in the Hautes-Alpes department in southeastern France.
 It’s one of the highest roads of Europe.

 Located in the Écrins National Park, it’s one of the highest roads of the country.
 The road to the summit is rocky and gravel.
 It’s a chairlift access trail.
 The slope is very steep, consists of loose stones and becomes even steeper and rocky in the upper part.
 This trail can be done only a very narrow time-frame in the summer (end of August).
-Only modified vehicles.
+Modified vehicles only.

-At the summit there’s a bar.
+The summit hosts a bar.
 The wind is usually quite strong at mountain areas.
 High winds blow here all year long.
 Even in summer you can confront with snowy days.
 Temperatures here in the winter are brutally cold.
 The road to the summit is a ski-station service road pretty steep, with some sections up to 30%.